 Angostura bitters are classic and easy to find, and you really can’t go wrong with them.
 Bitters, like, vermouth, are infused with proprietary herbs and spices.
 They’re highly concentrated, though—just a couple of dashes add tons of complex flavor.

 If you’re serious about your Manhattans, go ahead and splurge on great cherries.
 I love Luxardo cherries.
-They’re far superior to other maraschino cherries and last a long time in the fridge.
+They’re far superior to other maraschino cherries and last a long time.
+Readers have pointed out that these cherries are best stored in a dark, cool cupboard rather than the refrigerator, where they tend to crystallize.
 You can find Luxardo cherries at well-stocked liquor stores and on Amazon (affiliate link).

 Tip: If you want your Manhattan to be on the sweeter side, add a tiny bit of the sweetened cherry liquid from the jar to your mixing glass.